orb-lang/helm/doc/md/modeselektor.md

 end
 ```

-To keep ``act`` replaceable, we look it up on each call:
+To keep ``act`` itself replaceable, we look it up on each call:

 ```lua
 function ModeS.__call(modeS, category, value) return modeS:act(category, value) end
 ```
-### INSERT
+### ASCII

-INSERT is currently both a category and an action table.
+Any printable 7 bit utf-8 sequence.

-That's confusing, and I'll fix it when it's time to add modal editing.
+Currently just self-inserts, but watch this space...

 ### NAV